 2.3.
 Simulating the IP Core

-You can simulate your 50GbE IP core variation with the functional simulation model and the testbench generated with the IP core.
+You can simulate your 50GbE core variation with the functional simulation model and the testbench generated with the IP core.
 The functional simulation model is a cycle-accurate model that allows for fast functional simulation of your IP core instance using industry-standard Verilog HDL simulators.
 You can simulate the Intel-provided testbench or create your own testbench to exercise the IP core functional simulation model.

 The functional simulation model and testbench files are generated in project subdirectories.
 These directories also include scripts to compile and run the design example.

 In the top-level wrapper file for your simulation project, you can set the the following RTL parameters to enable simulation optimization.
 These optimizations significantly decrease the time to reach link initialization.

 - SIM_SHORT_RST: Shortens the reset times to speed up simulation.

 - SIM_SHORT_AM: Shortens the interval between alignment markers to accelerate alignment marker lock.

 - SIM_SIMPLE_RATE: Sets the PLL reference clock (clk_ref) to 625 MHz instead of 644.53125 MHz to optimize PLL simulation model behavior